JMbarek/backend_excursion/README.md

 # backend_excursion

-Trips management service
+REST Api for Trips management
-developed with Golang
+Developed with Go
+Gorilla Webtoolkit is as powerful URL router and dispatcher used.
-connected to MongoDb
+Connected to MongoDb.
-'''
-code
-'''